Vanguard vs Public in 2026

 Desktop Programs

-Since Public.com and Vanguard don’t focus on short-term trading, they don’t offer desktop programs.
+Because Public.com and Vanguard don’t focus on short-term trading, they do not have desktop programs.
 Schwab serves both short-term and long-term investors.
-For active traders, it offers a strong desktop platform called thinkorswim.
-It includes many advanced tools, such as Level II quotes and pairs trading.
-CNBC also streams on the platform at no charge.
+For short-term traders, it offers a very strong desktop program called thinkorswim.
+It has many advanced features, including Level II quotes and pairs trading.
+CNBC streams on the platform free of charge.

 Winner: Schwab